hannah-eichelsdoerfer/To-Do-Lists-App/ReadMe.md

 Seperation of concerns is a very important topic in SwiftUI, which means that the view should only contain the view code and the logic should be in the ViewModel.
 The ViewModel can be a class or struct that is responsible for the logic of the view.

 I've implemented the following tasks:
+- git source control to document development steps and thoughts
+- basic Documentation setup to expand in the future

-- a navigationview with a list of tasks
+- an app displaying a list of tasks
-- a static checklist with 5 items, each item has a text, a checked state and a categoryId
+- created checklist with 5 items, each item has a text, a checked state and a categoryId
-- a static category list with 3 categories, each category has a name and a color
+- created a lift of 3 categories, each category has a name and a color
-- a view that displays a list with the tasks, each task is displayed with its category color, text and checked state
+- a subview for each task which displays a RoundedRectangle category color, text and checked state with an icon

 Other topics that were covered but not implemented in the first milestone are:
 - Navigation
 - Inputs
 - Master and Detail View